cp2k/dbcsr/src/acc/opencl/smm/README.md

 JSON-files in the above mentioned smm-directory are automatically summarized into a CSV-file (can be disabled).
 Further and beyond actual auto-tuning kernels, [tune_multiply.py](https://github.com/cp2k/dbcsr/blob/develop/src/acc/opencl/smm/tune_multiply.py) can be used to perform some basic operations on collected data: explicitly merging all JSON-files into a CSV-file (`tune_multiply.py -m`), and updating the device name in all JSON-files according to current driver version (`tune_multiply.py -u`).

-Collected or auto-tuned parameters achieved with single-precision (SP), double-precision (DP), or from different devices can be safely combined.
+Collected or auto-tuned parameters achieved with single precision (SP), double precision (DP), or from different devices can be safely combined.
 However, care must still be taken to not summarize unrelated results, e.g., after (major) source code changes.
 The CSV-file is automatically incorporated into LIBSMM by the next clean (re-)build.
 The format of the CSV-file is assumed to contain column names in the first row (header).

 ```bash
 cd src/acc/opencl